erikaduan/introductory_maths/03_scripts/02_vectors-geometry-revision.md

-In trigonometry, the Cosine rule can be derived to find either an unknown length given that two sides and the angle between them are knownn, or an unknown angle given that all sides of the triangle are known.
+In trigonometry, the Cosine rule can be derived to find either an unknown length given that two sides and the angle between them are known, or an unknown angle given that all sides of the triangle are known.

 <img src="../02_figures/02_vectors-angles-revision-6.jpg" width="80%" style="display: block; margin: auto;" />